yeze20131659/meraki-dashboard-promethus-exporter/README.md

 Please check **/systemd** folder for systemd services and timers configuration files, if your system uses it.

 ### Docker

-There is a Docker image available at `ghcr.io/TheHolm/meraki-dashboard-prometheus-exporter`.
-You can run the exporter with a command like:
+You can run like this

-`docker run -p 9822:9822 -e MERAKI_API_KEY=<api key> ghcr.io/TheHolm/meraki-dashboard-prometheus-exporter`
+docker build -t meraki-dashboard-prometheus-exporter:latest `docker run -p 9822:9822 -e MERAKI_API_KEY=<api key> meraki-dashboard-prometheus-exporter:latest`

+Updated:
+Update dockerfile for running on amd64 CPU devices resolving prometheus pass "/?target" as "/%3Ftarget"